 6. Does the UNSC encroach on the UNFCCC’s mandate by acting on climate risks?

-- No. By acting on climate security risks, the Council lives up to its own mandate, as stipulated in Article 24 of the UN Charter, which gives the Security Council (UNSC) primary responsibility for the maintenance of international peace and security.
+- No. By acting on climate-related security risks, the Council lives up to its own mandate, as stipulated in Article 24 of the UN Charter, which gives the Security Council primary responsibility for the maintenance of international peace and security.

 …And how should the UN system deal with these risks?

 - This mandate does not imply that the UNSC alone can resolve these threats.
-The threats are multi-dimensional because they emerge not only because of the changing climate, but also because socio-economic, institutional and governance weaknesses all contribute to climate vulnerability.
+The threats are multi-dimensional: they emerge through the interaction of a changing climate with other socio-economic, institutional and governance challenges.

 - The ‘Climate Security Mechanism’, which brings together UNDP, DPPA, and UNEP, constitutes important progress to that end, e.g. with a view to improving early warning systems and promoting integrated climate-security risk assessments.

 - National and subnational actors should support the efforts of the UN system with climate- and conflict-proof action.
 This implies cascading responsibilities down to the project level.
-Such action would be inspired, legitimized and enabled if the UNSC unequivocally recognised climate security risks.
+Such action would be inspired, legitimised and enabled if the UNSC unequivocally recognised climate-related security risks.

-“We are determined to fully mobilize the UN capacity to understand and respond to climate related security risks at all levels.
-We are increasing our climate related security risk assessments and management strategies. […] We count on the Security Council to do its part to help humankind keep pace.”
+“We are determined to fully mobilise the UN capacity to understand and respond to climate-related security risks at all levels.
+We are increasing our climate-related security risk assessments and management strategies. […] We count on the Security Council to do its part to help humankind keep pace.”

 - Amina Mohammed, Deputy Secretary-General of the UN